AtlasPublicPolicy/power-bi-embedded/readme.txt

  * Report ID: Enter the unique identifier for the report.
 You can find the identifier by viewing a report in the Power BI Service.
 The identifier is in the URL.
  * Group ID: Enter the unique identifier for the group.
 You can find the identifier by viewing a dashboard or report in the Power BI Service.
 The identifier is in the URL.
  * Page Name: Enter the unique identifier for the Page.
-You can find the identifier by entering viewing the page within a report in the Power BI Service.
+You can find the identifier by viewing the page within a report in the Power BI Service.
 The identifier is in the URL.
  * Visual Name: The Visual Name can be retrieved using the GetVisuals method on the Page object.
  * Background: Optionally enter `models.BackgroundType.Transparent` in this field to make the background transparent.